tbali0524/playground-jcb5vasr/markdowns/bash.md

 /usr/local/bin/ruby -e"n=gets.to_i;puts n>1?6*n*(n-2)+8:1"
 ```

 My Ruby solution is 34 chars.
-Currently `ruby` seems to be not in the path on CG so we need to add full path which costs 24 chars for invoking the interpreter.
+Currently `ruby` seems to be not in the `$PATH` on CG, so we need to add full path which costs 24 chars for invoking the interpreter.

 ## Coming next